Finding a Therapist Who Can Help You Heal

-Talking about your thoughts and feelings with a supportive person can make you feel better.
+Therapy can be an effective treatment for a host of mental and emotional problems.
+Simply talking about your thoughts and feelings with a supportive person can often make you feel better.
 It can be very healing, in and of itself, to voice your worries or talk about something that’s weighing on your mind.
 And it feels good to be listened to—to know that someone else cares about you and wants to help.

-It can be very helpful to talk about your problems to close friends and family members.
-But sometimes, we need help that the people around us aren’t able to provide.
+While it can be very helpful to talk about your problems to close friends and family members, sometimes you need help that the people around you aren’t able to provide.
 When you need extra support, an outside perspective, or some expert guidance, talking to a therapist or counselor can help.
 While the support of friends and family is important, therapy is different.
 Therapists are professionally-trained listeners who can help you get to the root of your problems, overcome emotional challenges, and make positive changes in your life.

 Why therapy and not medication?